 The ability of stakeholders affected by the activities of a mining company to have their concerns addressed via external assistance.
 This may include judicial and state-based processes, such as courts of law, as well as non-judicial processes, such as company-based grievance mechanisms.

 Rehabilitation/reclamation

-The return of land disturbed by mining activity to a state suitable for a subsequent use that is agreed between the operator, the authorities and other stakeholders.42 harms that have occurred.
-Remedy may include apologies, restitution, rehabilitation, financial or non-financial compensation and punitive sanctions (whether criminal or administrative, such as fines), as well as the prevention of harm through, for example, injunctions or guarantees of non-repetition."43
+The return of land disturbed by mining activity to a state suitable for a subsequent use that is agreed between the operator, the authorities and other stakeholders.

 Remedy